ShGanesh/CodeChef/2020_April_Cook-off/README.md

 # April Cookoff

 My Attempts.
-Corrected filed wil be at Main.
+Corrected files will be at Main.